 The scheme of assistance for house repairs and adaptations

-This information applies to Scotland
+This information applies to Scotland only.

-What is the scheme of assistance?
+What is the scheme of assistance

-All local authorities must provide assistance for the following:
+All local authorities must provide help:

-It must include information about any upper limits on the cost of repair and improvement works covered by grants or loans
+- any upper limits on the cost of repair and improvement works covered by grants or loans

-Grants for home adaptations if you have a disability
+Grants for home adaptations if you're disabled

 - Income Support